sfapstl/Python/Web Scraping/README.md

 ['Rank', 'Name', 'Industry', 'Revenue (USD millions)', 'Revenue growth', 'Employees', 'Headquarters']
 ```
-Then I import the pandas library to assign the column names to a DataFrame
+Then I import the pandas library to assign the column names to a DataFrame:
 ```python
 # Import pandas to assign column names to a DataFrame